-Vitamin C from foods and from supplements can help your body absorb iron, so be sure to add foods rich in vitamin C, like citrus fruits, to your diet, as well.
+Vitamin C from foods and from supplements can help your body absorb iron.
+Make sure take iron supplements with foods rich in vitamin C, such as citrus fruits.

-If you had the RYGB procedure, the amount of iron in a standard multivitamin — about 18 mg — may not be enough to prevent anemia.
+If you had a gastric bypass, the amount of iron in a standard multivitamin—about 18 mg—may not be enough to prevent anemia.
 Your doctor may give you more iron to take.

-Anemia is a common side effect of weight-loss surgery.
-This is a problem because hemoglobin is the substance that carries oxygen throughout the body.
+- Anemia is a common side effect of weight-loss surgery.
+This is a problem because hemoglobin is the protein that carries oxygen throughout the body.

-- Bariatric surgery changes the way your body absorbs essential vitamins and minerals from food.
+- Weight-loss surgery changes the way your body absorbs vitamins and minerals from food.

-- Teens, women who still have their periods, and pregnant women are at higher risk of developing anemia after bariatric surgery.
+- Teens, women who still have their periods, and pregnant women are at higher risk of developing anemia after weight-loss surgery.

-- Your doctor will most likely have you work with a nutritionist or registered dietitian to make sure you are getting the proper amount of vitamins and minerals and iron-rich foods.
+- Your doctor will most likely have you work with a nutritionist or registered dietitian to make sure you are getting enough vitamins, minerals, and iron-rich foods.

 Tips to help you get the most from a visit to your health care provider: